-Cholesterol Recommended Intake
+Recommended Cholesterol Intake

 Your blood cholesterol levels are not solely dependent on your diet; Harvard School of Public Health notes that in most cases, your body creates more cholesterol than it processes from your diet.
 Some people respond more strongly to dietary cholesterol intake.

 Cholesterol in Other Meats

-A 3-ounce serving of broiled beef sirloin steak contains 75 milligrams of cholesterol, considerably more than in the same serving of broiled venison.
+A 3-ounce serving of broiled beef sirloin steak contains 75 milligrams of cholesterol, less than in the same serving of broiled venison.
 The same sized serving of broiled pork chops contains 66 milligrams of cholesterol, slightly less than in beef.

 Beef contains 8.22 grams of total fat and 3.19 grams of saturated fat; pork contains 12.20 grams of total fat and 3.69 grams of saturated fat; chicken contains 3.57 grams of total fat and 1.01 grams of saturated fat; turkey contains 1.77 grams of total fat and 0.504 grams of saturated fat; and bison contains 7.33 grams of total fat and 2.97 grams of saturated fat.

-- Centers for Disease Control and Prevention: High Cholesterol: Understand Your Risks
+- Centers for Disease Control and Prevention: "High Cholesterol: Understand Your Risks"

-- Harvard School of Public Health: Fats and Cholesterol: Out With the Bad, In With the Good
+- Harvard School of Public Health: "Fat and Cholesterol"

-- USDA National Nutrient Database: Deer, Venison
+- USDA National Nutrient Database: "Deer, Venison"

-- USDA National Nutrient Database: Beef Sirloin Steak, Broiled
+- USDA National Nutrient Database: "Beef Sirloin Steak, Broiled"

-- USDA National Nutrient Database: Pork Chops, Broiled
+- USDA National Nutrient Database: "Pork Chops, Broiled"

-- USDA National Nutrient Database: Chicken, Breast, Meat Only, Roasted
+- USDA National Nutrient Database: "Chicken, Breast, Meat Only, Roasted"

-- USDA National Nutrient Database: Turkey, Skinless, Roasted
+- USDA National Nutrient Database: "Turkey, Skinless, Roasted"

-- USDA National Nutrient Database: Bison, Ground, Grass-fed, Cooked
+- USDA National Nutrient Database: "Bison, Ground, Grass-fed, Cooked"